 Originally posted on the SmashFly Intern Blog.

-About the Author: Sean is a Marketing Intern at SmashFly Technologies.
+About the Author: Tim is a Online Marketing Intern for SmashFly Technologies.
 SmashFly is the provider of the first recruitment marketing platform called WildFire that enables companies and staffing firms to easily distribute and more importantly measure the performance of their recruiting efforts online.

 You need to be a member of RecruitingBlogs to add comments!